ruhel241/advanced-dashboard-cleaner/readme.txt

 Install From WordPress Admin Panel:
 1. Login to your WordPress Admin Area
 2. Go to Plugins -> Add New
-3. Search for “WP Dashboard Cleaner”
+3. Search for “Advanced Dashboard Cleaner”
 3. Find this plugin Click “install now”
 4. Activate The Plugin